-And how do we and others benefit by our honesty, by setting healthy boundaries, and forthrightness without complying?
+And how do we and others benefit from our honesty, by setting healthy boundaries, and forthrightness without complying?
 Genuine cooperation, ease, creativity, and synergy with others.
 When we give from a free place inside ourselves, then cohesive, trustworthy, thriving relationships are possible.
 We can fully cooperate when we listen and act on our own behalf knowing that it is okay to say no.

 This doesn't mean that we're going to get what we want every time.
 However, it does mean that we need to know what we want and what is important to us and be prepared to honor it.
 And of course, we sometimes choose to give when it's inconvenient or demands greater effort or isn't perhaps our burning desire—but we care enough for ourselves and others so that giving in that moment IS our truth, not compliance.
 This choice is made from a place of emotional maturity.
-We avoid committing a felony against our self while contributing to the greater whole.
+We avoid committing a felony against ourselves while contributing to the greater whole.
 Then we can say yes wholeheartedly and giving our greatest value.

-As we learn to say no when appropriate, set healthy boundaries, give from an overflowing heart rather than from the strain of over-giving, the quality of our life and our relationships goes up—along with our confidence and self-esteem!
+As we learn to say no when appropriate, set healthy boundaries, and give from an overflowing heart rather than from the strain of over-giving, the quality of our life and our relationships goes up—along with our confidence and self-esteem!

 If you'd like to learn more about how to stop being a people pleaser from an ex-pleaser, here are other possible resources:

 "Why You Should Stop Being a People Pleaser"